Health minister and Dr. Deena Hinshaw to update Albertans on COVID-19 | CBC News

 Health minister and Dr. Deena Hinshaw to update Albertans on COVID-19

-Health Minister Jason Copping and Dr. Deena Hinshaw, Alberta's chief medical officer of health, will deliver a COVID-19 update Thursday, as wastewater surveillance data shows signs of rising transmission.
+Health Minister Jason Copping and Dr. Deena Hinshaw, Alberta's chief medical officer of health, will deliver a COVID-19 update Wednesday as the province grapples with rising transmission rates.

 Copping and Hinshaw will speak at 3:30 p.m.
 MT.
 Watch it live here.

-As of Monday, there were 990 people in hospital with COVID-19, including 44 patients in intensive care, compared to 964 in hospital with 47 in ICU the week before.
+According to the latest COVID data, released last Wednesday, there were 990 people in hospital with COVID-19, including 44 patients in ICU, compared to 964 with 47 ICU patients the week before.

+Between March 29 and April 4, the province reported 30 new COVID-19 deaths.
+A total of 4,104 Albertans with COVID-19 have died.

-There were 5,549 new cases reported between March 29 and April 4.
-The case count includes only those who test positive on a PCR test, which most Albertans can't access.
+The province also reported 5,549 new COVID cases last Wednesday, but the case count only included cases detected on PCR tests, which most Albertans cannot access.

-The government has now moved to a once-a-week reporting schedule but this will be Hinshaw's first news conference since March 23.

-She took some time off to be with her family, and earlier this week was testifying in court in defence of the public measures she instituted in a bid to control the spread of COVID-19, as a group of plaintiffs seek to have Alberta's pandemic-related restrictions ruled unconstitutional.
+Alberta's average test positivity rate from March 29 to April 4 was about 26.3 per cent, a slight increase from the 24.5 per cent reported the previous week.

+Wastewater surveillance data shows increased transmission in the Edmonton and Calgary health zones and in some other areas of the province.

 Comments